 At 6,088m, the Huayna Potosi climb is a bucket list adventure for many travelers visiting Bolivia.

-It’s known to be one of the easier 6,000m peaks to conquer, but do not be fooled.
+It’s one of the easier 6,000m peaks to conquer, but do not be fooled.

 Quick Navigation